Lancaster, Pennsylvania: Education

 Education in Lancaster is provided by many private and public institutions.
 The School District of Lancaster runs the city's public schools.
 Established in 1836, it is the second oldest school district in Pennsylvania.

 The local high school campuses are McCaskey and McCaskey East.
 Lancaster Catholic High School has a long history in the county; it was founded in 1926.
 It currently falls under the jurisdiction of the diocese of Harrisburg.
 With a P-12 enrollment of more than 500 students, Lancaster Country Day School is one of the region's largest independent nonsectarian schools.
 Founded in 1908 as the Shippen School for Girls, the school became coeducational and relocated from downtown Lancaster to its Hamilton Road address in 1949.
 La Academia Partnership Charter School, opened in 1998, serves grades 6–12.
 It is the only public charter school in Lancaster County, and is open to any student residing in the county.
 Manheim Township School District is a four-year public high school located in Lancaster.
 It is the only high school in the Manheim Township School District.
 It is supported by a 7th and 8th grade middle school, a 5th and 6th grade intermediate school, and five elementary schools.

-The Lancaster area hosts several colleges and universities, including Consolidated School of Business, Franklin & Marshall College, Lancaster General College of Nursing & Health Sciences, Lancaster Theological Seminary, Lancaster Bible College, Pennsylvania College of Art and Design, Thaddeus Stevens College of Technology, Millersville University of Pennsylvania, Central Pennsylvania College, Elizabethtown College and the Harrisburg Area Community College.
+The Lancaster area hosts several colleges and universities, including Franklin & Marshall College, Lancaster Theological Seminary, Lancaster Bible College, Pennsylvania College of Art and Design, Thaddeus Stevens College of Technology, Millersville University of Pennsylvania, Central Pennsylvania College, Elizabethtown College and the Harrisburg Area Community College.